Explore type dependency diagram

 ReSharper allows you to visually study how types depend on each other in your solution.
-In the type dependency diagram, you can add any number of types from different projects or compiled assemblies and visualize different kinds of dependencies between them.
+You can add any number of types from different projects or compiled assemblies to the type dependency diagram and study different kinds of dependencies between them.

 Build the initial diagram

 There are several ways to build a new type dependency diagram:

 Select one or more items in the Solution Explorer, Object Browser, Architecture Explorer, Class View, or Assembly Explorer window and then choose in the main menu, right-click the selection, and choose Show Type Dependency Diagram, or alternatively, press Control+Shift+Alt+A and then choose Show Type Dependency Diagram.

 In this case, all types declared within the selected items are added to the diagram, and aggregation, usage, and inheritance dependencies are visualized.

 Set the caret anywhere in the editor, and choose Inspect This command (choose or press Control+Shift+Alt+A), and then choose Show Type Dependency Diagram.in the main menu or invoke the

 In this case, all types from the file are added to the diagram, and aggregation, usage, and inheritance dependencies are visualized.